 I like many people buy things in bulk at Costco.
 But on a trip to visit my parents I decided to buy a large bottle of Jergens lotion at a local grocery store to leave in the bathroom I use when I visit.
 One less thing to pack I thought.

 When I used it the first time I was almost knocked to my butt by the overwhelming memory of the scent if my grandmother.
 She has been deceased for 42 years.
 I last was near her around the age of ten.

 So I came home and I bought another bottle.
 I’m telling you I was shocked by how strong these feelings are.
 So I looked at the bottle and it reads, “Original Scent: Cherries and Almond.”
 I started to cry.

 We bartered for our food.
-My dad worked for Walmon Bros and Elliot (spelling correctly is optional and bases on a child’s memory) later sold to Metzler Farms.
+My dad worked for Walmon Bros and Elliot (spelling correctly is optional and based on a child’s memory) later sold to Metzler Farms.
 They grew oranges, tangerines, tangelos, Santa Rosa plums, peaches, kiwi and granny smith apples.
 The apples were experimental in that the trees were espaliered with the idea that maybe one day a machine could harvest the fruit.
-That was in the late 70’s; still harvested by hand.
+That was in the late 70’s; apples are still harvested by hand.

 So with all this fruit around, we would trade some of it for potato, melon, watermelon, corn, tomato, grapes and carrots (Bunny Luv).
 Yeah, ok.
 They were not purchased.
 But hey we worked our butts off, so keeping a little for ourselves.was kinda a right.
 Yeah, it was stealing.